-(i) Employee leave entitlements
+(i) Employee entitlements

-Employee entitlements to annual leave and long service leave are recognised when they accrue to employees.
-A provision is made for the estimated liability for annual leave and long service leave as a result of services rendered by employees up to the end of the reporting period.
+Employee entitlements to annual leave and long service payment are recognised when they are accrued to employees.
+A provision is made for the estimated liability for annual leave and long service payment as a result of services rendered by employees up to the end of the reporting period.